AI in construction - use cases from practice

 Applications

-1. how does the automated construction progress control work?
+1. automated construction progress control

 Automated construction progress monitoring uses AI-supported systems to monitor construction progress in real time.
 Camera systems are used almost exclusively for this.
 These capture data from the construction site, which is analyzed by algorithms to track progress and detect deviations.